Homes of multiple occupants

 Private landlords | lettings Agents | Tenants | Management Companies

-Inventory Reports - Up to 4/5 hours spent in the property to compile an in-depth and accurate Inventory report, this includes listing all fixtures/fittings, contents, current condition and its cleanliness.
+Inventory Reports - Depending on the property size, up to 8 hours spent within the property to compile an in-depth and accurate Inventory report, this includes listing all fixtures/fittings, contents, current condition and its cleanliness.
 We believe it is best for this report to be done on a separate occasion prior to check in, giving enough time for any maintenance works required to be carried out.
+A remote signing service is provided through our software, we requested the tenant to review and sign the report so you don't have too.

 CHECK IN - keys collected from the landlord or the Letting Agent, the property is ideally checked again prior to tenant’s arrival.